-Crohn’s & Colitis Foundation Recognizes Blank Rome Partner as “Woman of Distinction in Law” at 24th Annual Luncheon
+Crohn’s & Colitis Foundation Recognized Blank Rome Partner as “Woman of Distinction in Law” at 24th Annual Luncheon

-Blank Rome LLP is pleased to announce that Marilyn Chinitz, Partner in the Matrimonial and Family Law group, is the first attorney to be honored with the “Woman of Distinction in Law” Award at the Crohn’s & Colitis Foundation’s 24th Annual Women of Distinction Awards Luncheon.
-The luncheon will be held on April 20th from 11:00 a.m. to 2:00 p.m.
+Blank Rome LLP is pleased to announce that Marilyn Chinitz, Partner in the Matrimonial and Family Law group, was the first attorney to be honored with the “Woman of Distinction in Law” Award at the Crohn’s & Colitis Foundation’s 24th Annual Women of Distinction Awards Luncheon.
+The luncheon was held on April 20th from 11:00 a.m. to 2:00 p.m.
 EDT at the New York Hilton Midtown in New York City.

 The Women of Distinction Luncheon recognizes distinguished New York City women from various fields who are dedicated to the Crohn's & Colitis Foundation's mission and have made a difference in the lives of the 1.6 million Americans living with Crohn’s disease and ulcerative colitis.
 The Crohn’s & Colitis Foundation is a nonprofit, volunteer-driven organization dedicated to finding the cures for Crohn's Disease and ulcerative colitis, and to improving the quality of life of children and adults affected by these inflammatory bowel diseases.

-Ms. Chinitz aggressively sought out experts and research on Crohn’s and colitis treatments after her two children were diagnosed with Crohn’s disease.
+Ms. Chinitz aggressively sought out experts and research on Crohn’s treatments after her two children were diagnosed with Crohn’s disease.
 She became part of the Crohn’s & Colitis Foundation’s Fairfield/Westchester Chapter in 2014, the same year she was honored with the Suzanne Rosenthal Humanitarian Award from the Crohn’s & Colitis Foundation.
-Ms. Chinitz and her daughter, also an attorney, actively raise awareness for the Crohn’s & Colitis Foundation by making presentations, connecting people suffering from the disease with doctors, and hosting fundraising and awareness events.
+Ms. Chinitz and her daughter Nicole Pozzi, also an attorney, actively raise awareness for the Crohn’s & Colitis Foundation by making presentations, connecting people suffering from the disease with doctors, and hosting fundraising and awareness events.

-NBC News senior investigative journalist Cynthia McFadden will host the luncheon.
-Notable attendees include Emily Blavatnik, Alison Brod, Jennie L. DeScherer, Susan Foster, June Jacobs, Bonnie Englebardt Lautenberg, Allison Lutnick, Ninah Lynne, Sondra Mack, Trish McEvoy, Gillian Miniter, Pamela Pantzer, Denise Rich, Lois Robbins, Peter Thomas Roth, Lori Shabtai, Sara Crown Star, Candice Stark, and Bonnie Strauss.
+NBC News senior investigative journalist Cynthia McFadden hosted the luncheon.
+Notable attendees included Emily Blavatnik, Alison Brod, Jennie L. DeScherer, Susan Foster, June Jacobs, Allison Lutnick, Ninah Lynne, Trish McEvoy, Pamela Pantzer, Peter Thomas Roth, Lori Shabtai, and Bonnie Strauss.